urbn/URBNDataSource/README.md

 [![Platform](https://img.shields.io/cocoapods/p/URBNDataSource.svg?style=flat)](http://cocoadocs.org/docsets/URBNDataSource)

 # URBNDataSource
 URBNDataSource is a generic table/collection data source, useful when your data is an array of objects.
 If this datasource's `tableView` or `collectionView` property is set to your tableview or collection view, the data source will perform insert/reload/delete calls when the data changes.
-URBNDataSource can be used in `tableViews` or `collectionViews` defined in Nibs, Storyboards or programmatically.
+URBNDataSource can be used in `tableViews` or `collectionViews` defined in Nibs, Storyboards or code.

 ## Usage
 The URBNDataSource may be individually imported on an as needed basis.
 Add to your class in following fashion: ```#import <URBNDataSource/URBNArrayDataSourceAdapter.h>```